Greylag goose: Distribution and habitat

-Since the 1950s, increases in winter temperatures have resulted in greylag geese, breeding in central Europe, reducing their winter migration distances.
+Since the 1950s, increases in winter temperatures have resulted in greylag geese breeding in northern and central Europe, reducing their winter migration distances or even becoming resident.
 Wintering grounds closer to home can therefore be exploited, meaning that the geese can return to set up breeding territories earlier the following spring.

 In Great Britain, their numbers had declined as a breeding bird, retreating north to breed wild only in the Outer Hebrides and the northern mainland of Scotland.
 However, during the 20th century, feral populations have been established elsewhere, and they have now re-colonised much of England.
 These populations are increasingly coming into contact and merging.

 The greylag goose has become a pest species in several areas where its population has increased sharply.
-In Norway, the number of greylag geese is estimated to have increased three- to fivefold between 1995 and 2015.
-As a consequence, farmers' problems caused by goose grazing on farmland have increased considerably.
+In Norway, the number of greylag geese is estimated to have increased three- to five-fold between 1995 and 2015.
+As a consequence, problems for farmers caused by goose grazing on farmland have increased considerably.
 This problem is also evident for the pink-footed goose.
 In the Orkney islands the population has increased dramatically: there were 300 breeding pairs, increasing to 10,000 in 2009, and 64,000 in 2019.
 Due to extensive damage caused to crops, the hunting season for the greylag goose in the Orkney islands is now most of the year.